-Senate gets FBI Kavanaugh report, with initial vote Friday
+Senate GOP leaders say FBI report shows no Kavanaugh misconduct, set Friday vote

 Underscoring rising tensions, Democrats suggested that previous FBI background checks of Kavanaugh may have unearthed misconduct by the nominee.

-Democrats wrote to Grassley, R-Iowa, challenging a Tuesday tweet by GOP aides saying prior investigations never found “a whiff of ANY issue — at all — related in any way to inappropriate sexual behavior or alcohol abuse.”
+Democrats wrote to Grassley, challenging a Tuesday tweet by GOP aides saying prior investigations never found “a whiff of ANY issue — at all — related in any way to inappropriate sexual behavior or alcohol abuse.”
 Democrats wrote that the GOP tweet contained information that is “not accurate.”

 Committee Republicans tweeted in response that their prior tweet was “completely truthful” and accused Democrats of “false smears.”

-Sen. Susan Collins, R-Maine, told reporters that Trump’s lampooning of Ford at a Tuesday night Mississippi campaign rally was “just plain wrong.”
+Collins told reporters that Trump’s lampooning of Ford at a Tuesday night Mississippi campaign rally was “just plain wrong.”
 Sen. Lisa Murkowski, R-Alaska, called it “wholly inappropriate and in my view unacceptable,” and Sen. Jeff Flake, R-Arizona, said on NBC’s “Today” show that the remarks were “kind of appalling.”

 Those senators, along with Democrats Heidi Heitkamp of North Dakota and Joe Manchin of West Virginia, have yet to declare how they will vote.